viennacl/pyviennacl-dev/doc/pycore.rst

 of the expression tree.

-In the language of PyViennaCL, data classes such as :class:`Scalar`, :class:`Vector` and `Matrix` constitute leaves on the expression tree, and as such, each of these data classes inherits from the :class:`Leaf` type, which provides general functionality for leaf construction.
+In the language of PyViennaCL, data classes such as :class:`Scalar`, :class:`Vector` and :class:`Matrix` constitute leaves on the expression tree, and as such, each of these data classes inherits from the :class:`Leaf` type, which provides general functionality for leaf construction.

-Importantly, you can treat any :class:`Node` object -- such as an :class:`Add` instance -- as if it were a :class:`Leaf` object explicitly representing some data.
+Importantly, you can treat any :class:`Node` object -- such as an :class:`Add` or a :class:`CustomNode` instance -- as if it were a :class:`Leaf` object explicitly representing some data.
 This means that you can express mathematical operations using :class:`Node` and :class:`Leaf` instances transparently.

 :class:`Node` and :class:`Leaf` instances are flattened into a :class:`Statement` object when the expression is executed.
 The